EllyPirelly/learnings-wes-bos-JSbeginner/module-03-tricky-bits/README.md

 ## Scope

 - scope answers the questions, "where are my variables and functions available to me"
-- different types of scope
+- there are different types of scope

-#### Global Variables - Global Scope
+#### Global Variables in Global Scope
-- `<script>`, js file, console - any time you declare a variable it will be available anywhere in the application
+- any time you declare a variable (no matter where: `<script>`, js file, console) it will be available anywhere in the application
 - in a browser the global scope is the window
 - methods that are globally available to us like for example `setTimeout()` are actually on the window object